-Playa del Carmen Seaweed Survival Guide (2023)
+Playa del Carmen Seaweed Survival Guide for 2025

-What’s the seaweed like in Playa del Carmen?
+What’s the Seaweed Like in Playa del Carmen?

 Technically the seaweed that has arrived on Mexico’s Caribbean coast is called sargassum (“sargazo” in Spanish), which is a type of brown algae that floats in huge masses and washes up on the shore.